Buying a Property in Romania – Real Estate Law in Romania

 The Romanian law on property states that Citizens of EU member states, legal persons incorporated in the EU member states, and stateless people domiciled in an EU member state can purchase land in Romania only if the land is used for secondary residences or secondary headquarters after a 5 (five) years term from the accession of Romania to the EU (starting with January 1st, 2012); only for the agricultural land and forest land 7 (seven) years term from the accession of Romania to the EU ( starting with January 1st, 2014).

-But for the Citizens, legal persons, and stateless people not from an EU member state, the Romanian legal system establishes that they can purchase land in Romania, under the conditions of international treaties between Romania and the states of origin of these persons, under a reciprocity basis.
+But for the Citizens, legal persons, and stateless people not from an EU member state, the Romanian legal system establishes that they can purchase land in Romania under the conditions of international treaties between Romania and the forms of origin of these persons, under a reciprocity basis.

-In our point of view, a prudent investor will hire a Romanian lawyer/ a Romanian Law Office, who will liaise closely with the notary on the verification of the title, obtaining the Land Registry excerpt, and the drafting of the agreement for the transfer of ownership of the real estate.
-This means that the Romanian lawyer will be solely acting for and is responsible to his or her client.
-In contrast, the notary will not have the same degree of responsibility to the purchaser.
+From our point of view, a prudent investor will hire a Romanian lawyer/ a Romanian Law Office, who will liaise closely with the notary on the verification of the title, obtaining the Land Registry excerpt, and drafting of the agreement for the transfer of ownership of the real estate.
+This means that the Romanian lawyer will solely act for and is responsible to their client.
+In contrast, the notary will not have the same responsibility to the purchaser.

-Under Romanian law, there are three basic rights to land and buildings as the right of ownership; usage rights as lease, usufruct, superficies; concession right.
+Under Romanian law, there are three basic rights to land and buildings:e rights of ownership, usage rights as lease, usufruct, superficies, and concession rights.
 The principle of contractual liberty represents the key core of property law in Romania.

 Sometimes, an investor/purchaser can opt for closing a pre-sale agreement.
-The seller undertakes to transfer ownership to the buyer at a certain date in exchange for an agreed consideration.
+The seller transfers ownership to the buyer at a certain date in exchange for an agreed consideration.
 The content of the pre-sale contract will stipulate all commercial and legal conditions for the transfer of ownership as conditions precedent to the final transfer of ownership.
-The closing of such a pre-contract for purchase does not mean the transfer of the property.
+Closing such a pre-contract for purchase does not mean the property transfer.
 Still, they stipulate binding obligations for the parties regarding damages or penalties set out in them if the seller refuses to sign the final notarized deed of transfer at the agreed deadline.